stevenh17/CPSC210/README.md

 # Instructions for Grader

-- You can generate the first required action related to adding Xs to a Y by...
+- You can generate the first required action related to adding Xs to a Y by typing a number and then pressing the add button.
-- You can generate the second required action related to adding Xs to a Y by...
+- You can generate the second required action related to adding Xs to a Y by typing a number and then pressing the sub button
-- You can locate my visual component by...
+- You can locate my visual component by pressing display
-- You can save the state of my application by...
+- You can save the state of my application by pressing the save button
-- You can reload the state of my application by...
+- You can reload the state of my application by pressing the load button

+# Phase 4: Task 3
+One idea I have is to replace my current log